pact-foundation/pact-jvm/provider/pact-jvm-provider-spring/README.md

     }
 ```

-## Using a Spring runner
+## Using Spring runners

-You can use `SpringRestPactRunner` instead of the default Pact runner to use the Spring test annotations.
+You can use `SpringRestPactRunner` or `SpringMessagePactRunner` instead of the default Pact runner to use the Spring test annotations.
 This will
-allow you to inject or mock spring beans.
+allow you to inject or mock spring beans. `SpringRestPactRunner` is for restful webapps and `SpringMessagePactRunner` is
+for async message tests.

 For example: